TfTHacker/obsidian42-brat/README.md

   - Enable/Disable a plugin
   - Little more explanation for those who like to read
 - [Themes](/help/themes.md)
   - Grab a beta theme from a repository
   - Updata a beta theme from a repository
   - Grab a community theme
   - Switch Active Theme
   - Settings for themes
 - [Github](/help/github.md)
- - Open a GitHub Plugin repository
+  - Open a GitHub plugin repository
- - Open a GitHub Themes repository
+  - Open a GitHub phemes repository
 - [Logging](/help/logging.md)
   - Logging Support
 - [For developers](/help/developers.md)
   - How Obsidian loads plugins
   - manifest-beta.json
   - How BRAT works

 # Quick Guide for using BRAT
+## Plugins
-## Adding a beta plugin
+### Adding a beta plugin
 1. Install BRAT from the Community Plugins in Obsidian
 2. Get the link to the GitHub repository you want to test.
 The plugin developer can provide you with this link.
     > It will look something like: GitMurf/my-plugin or https://github.com/GitMurf/my-plugin